 What is your go-to window treatment look? (tell us general colors and styles, we’ll find specific to match.)

 Roller shades are great for a simple and clean look, and work well in the bathroom and kitchen.
-Curtains boasting bold colors like fuchsia and emerald green are great statement pieces for the living room or master bedroom.
+Curtains boasting bold colors like fuchsia and emerald green are great statement pieces for the living room or bedroom.

 Get the look with Blinds.com Architectural Roller Shades in Harlequin Cornflower.